awsdocs/amazon-eks-user-guide/doc_source/service-quotas.md

 # Amazon EKS service quotas<a name="service-quotas"></a>

 The following table provides the default quotas for Amazon EKS for an AWS account that can be changed\.
-For more information, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.
+To request a quota increase, open the [AWS Support Center](https://console.aws.amazon.com/support/home#/) page, sign in if necessary, and choose **Create case**\.
+Choose **Service limit increase**\.
+Complete and submit the form\.

 | Resource | Default quota |